agrc/gis.utah.gov/_posts/2023-07-03-introducing-palletjack.md

 Because the ArcGIS API for Python (the library that hooks us into hosted feature services and provides the spatially-enabled DataFrames) can be installed from PyPI without needing ArcGIS Pro or Enterprise, palletjack can be used in scripts anywhere—on your work computer, on a department server, or in the cloud.

 Don't want to read?
-Watch the [palletjack presentation](https://vimeo.com/830256482) at the 2023 UGIC conference instead!
+Watch the recording of the palletjack presentation at UGIC's 2023 conference instead!

+{% include embedded_video.html embed_url="<https://player.vimeo.com/video/830256482>" %}

 ## Step One: Extract Data from External Sources
 {: .text-left}